EmilioGall/laravel-product-api/README.md

-Here is the README.md file for the "laravel-product-api" project:

 # Laravel Product API

 A Laravel-based API that manages products and categories.
 This project provides a simple RESTful API to handle CRUD operations for products, with support for categories and product filtering.